irisnet/irishub/docs/cli-client/bank/README.md

 ## Description

-Bank allows you to management your local account
+Bank allows you to manage assets in your local account

 ## Usage: